shrinerb/shrine/README.md

 Note that there should always be a random component in the location, otherwise dirty tracking won't be detected properly (you can use `Shrine#generate_uid`).
-Also note that you can access the extracted metadata here through `context[:metadata]`.
+Inside this method you can access the extracted metadata through `context[:metadata]`.

 When using the uploader directly, it's possible to bypass `#generate_location`